mastroalex/Earcut/README.md

 # Earcut++
 A C++ library to triangulate polygons, that actually works.

 This C++ library implements the **Ear Clipping algorithm** for polygon triangulation.
-It's designed to be lightweight and more performant than alternatives `poly2tri`, able to easly deal with concave polygons.
+It's designed to be lightweight and performant, able to easly deal with concave polygons.

 ![Demo](imgs/README-1753372224153.png)